andrewdisley/realchange-cms/hugo/content/_index.md

     spent.](/how-it-works/)
   heading: Who does Real Change help?
 how:
-  body: "If your organisation provides a service to support people who are homeless in Oldham Borough and you would like to discuss how to become an approved Real Change partner, please contact us at <mailto:info@realchangeoldham.co.uk> or \L[find out more here](/how-to-apply/)."
+  body: "If your organisation provides a service to support people who are homeless in Oldham Borough and you would like to discuss how to become an approved Real Change partner, please contact us at <mailto:realchangeoldham@gmail.com> or \L[find out more here](/how-to-apply/)."
   heading: How can you apply?
 partners:
   body: >-